MaciejDanko/hopit/README.md

 * If `hopit` is malfunctioning, please report the case by submitting an issue on GitHub.

 ### References
+King, GCh, Murray JL, Salomon JA, and Tandon A. (2004).
+“Enhancing the Validity and Cross-Cultural Comparability of Measurement in Survey Research.”
+American Political Science Review 98 (1).
+Cambridge University Press: 191–207. doi: 10.1017/S000305540400108X.

 Jurges H (2007).
 “True health vs response styles: exploring cross-country differences in self-reported health.”
 Health Economics, 16(2), pp. 163-178. doi: 10.1002/hec.1134.

-Oksuzyan A, Danko MJ, Caputo J, Jasilionis D and Shkolnikov VM (2019).
+Oksuzyan A, Danko MJ, Caputo J, Jasilionis D, and Shkolnikov VM (2019).
 “Is the story about sensitive women and stoical men true?
 Gender differences in health after adjustment for reporting behavior.”
 Social Science & Medicine, 228, pp. 41-50. doi: 10.1016/j.socscimed.2019.03.002.